Sricharumathy/VLSI-LAB-EXP-1/README.md

-# VLSI LAB EXPERIMENT 01
-## SIMULATION AND IMPLEMENTATION OF LOGIC GATES ANd 4 BIT ADDER & SUBTRACTOR
+# SIMULATION AND IMPLEMENTATION OF LOGIC GATES ANd 4 BIT ADDER & SUBTRACTOR

-### AIM:
+## AIM
 To simulate and synthesis Logic Gates, Adders and Subtractor using VIVADO

-### APPARATUS REQUIRED:
+## APPARATUS REQUIRED
 VIVADO 2023.2

-### PROCEDURE:
+## PROCEDURE
  STEP:1 Start the Vivado, Select and Name the New project.

  STEP:2 Select the device family, device, package and speed.

  STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

  STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.

  STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.

  STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.

-## LOGIC-GATES:
+## LOGIC-GATES
 ![image](https://github.com/Sricharumathy/HDL-Programming/assets/159044760/82dcd0f0-6349-431d-9e34-0358e3ae1773)

-## Program:
+## PROGRAM
 ```
 module LG(a, b, c0, c1, c2, c3, c4, c5, c6);
 input a, b;